Skaruts/ork/README.md

 # Ork Roguelike Kit

 A framework for developing text-based roguelikes in the Odin programming language.
+It aims to provide consoles for rendering text, FOV algorithms, and more.

 TODO!

-## Minimal Example
+## Usage

+Ork aims to remove most boilerplate code needed to start a project, and to keep track of its own memory allocations, so it can clean up after itself.

+It takes some inspiration from fantasy consoles.
+You define three callbacks for your game, and Ork will take care of the rest.

+This is how a bare-bones Ork project looks like:

 ```odin
 package main